prestonlimlianjie/moh-vaccinegov/_faq/0-registration_appointments.md

     				<input type="checkbox" id="question-06">
     				<label class="tab-label" for="question-06">How do I reschedule my appointments? </label>
     				<div class="tab-content">
     					<p>If you have not taken your 1st dose, cancel and rebook both appointments using the same booking link issued by SMS.
-If you have taken your 1st dose and wish to reschedule your 2nd dose, please call MOH at 1800 333 9999 or email <a href="mailto: MOH_qsm@moh.gov.sg">MOH_qsm@moh.gov.sg</a> for assistance.</p>
+If you have taken your 1st dose and wish to reschedule your 2nd dose, please call MOH at 1800 333 9999 for assistance.</p>
     				</div>
     			</div>
 					<!-- end of each question -->